 I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.

 I got the Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Western Buddhist Order in 1993, after 11 years of Buddhist practice.
 I practice at Aryaloka Buddhist Center, which is just down the road.

 I run Wildmind, which has a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
 We offer an extensive self-paced guide to a variety of meditation techniques and well as a regular stream of articles in our blog.
 We also publish guided meditation CDs.
 Wildmind’s where I do the bulk of my writing.

-In 2006 my wife and I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
+In 2006 I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
 And then in 2009 we did it again and adopted a baby boy, also from Ethiopia.
 My children are amazing people.